 New Zealand meets Nolita when it comes to describing the unique atmosphere provided by this New Zealand-inspired Manhattan maven.
 This Michelin-star rated restaurant is the proud prodigy of New Zealand native, and co-owner, Matt Lambert, whose culinary skills and masterful techniques constantly promote the evolution of Asian dishes combined with seasonal ingredients delivered through the exclusive, gourmet menu.

 This cozy hideaway was discovered after owners William Tigertt and Taavo Somer located the space at the end of an unused alley just off of the Bowery.
 This colonial American tavern has been one of Manhattan's best-kept secrets ever since it's opening in 2004.
 A menu full of simple, rustic, and traditional recipes keeps seats full of locals all year long.

-Influenced by the rise of New York's downtown developments, this contemporary space pays tribute to authentic Victorian design and turn-of-the-century architecture.
+Influenced by the rise of New York's downtown developments, this contemporary space pays homage to authentic Victorian design and turn-of-the-century architecture.
 The inside of the fully-restored nine-story atrium boasts the outdoor views of some of Manhattan's most celebrated landmarks such as the Brooklyn Bridge, the Statue of Liberty, and the World Trade Center.